9 best-dressed celebrities we saw at the Ghana Women of the Year Honours 2020

-Glitz African celebrated some women in Ghana who use their expertise, position and influence to inspire others to make a difference in driving other women forward.
+Glitz Africa celebrated some women in Ghana who use their expertise, position and influence to inspire others to make a difference in driving other women forward.

 The event came off at the Mövenpick Ambassador Hotel in Accra on Saturday, September 26, 2020, amid the coronavirus pandemic.